UBC-CIC/Student-Connect-App/docs/DeploymentGuide.md

 3 - Select **Connect to GitHub**, and then you will be asked to connect to your GitHub account.
 Amplify Console will fork this repository into your GitHub account before deploying.

-4 - Select your AWS service role that we have just created (**ubco-amplifyconsole-backend-role**) in the dropdown.
+4 - Select your AWS service role that we have just created (**amplifyconsole-studentengagement-backend-role**) in the dropdown.

 5 - Click Save and Deploy, and wait for deployment to complete in the Amplify console.
 This may take some time to complete.